Learning to Learn-at-Test-Time: Language Agents with Learnable Adaptation Policies: Conclusion

 \section{Conclusion}

-This paper introduces \textbf{\modelname}, a bi-level framework that learns adaptation policies for test-time learning in language agents through evolutionary meta-training across tasks.
-Across Jericho and WebArena-Lite, the learned adaptation policy consistently outperforms hand-crafted and unoptimized alternatives and transfers to out-of-distribution environments, while the meta-training process autonomously discovers interpretable adaptation strategies such as explicit credit assignment and disciplined exploration management.
-These results suggest that how an agent adapts from experience is itself a learnable component, and that progress in language-agent test-time learning may benefit from optimizing the adaptation procedure itself.
+This paper introduces \textbf{\modelname}, a bi-level framework that learns adaptation policies for test-time learning in language agents through reflective meta-training across tasks.
+The learned adaptation policy consistently outperforms hand-crafted and unoptimized baselines on Jericho, WebArena-Lite, and $\tau^2$-bench, with gains extending to out-of-distribution environments.
+Meta-training discovers interpretable adaptation strategies, and our fact-bank ablation further isolates their contribution to the OOD gains.
+These results suggest that how an agent adapts from experience is itself a learnable ability, and that test-time learning in language agents may benefit from optimizing the adaptation procedure.